 The 15 companies that I bought are 3M (MMM), PepsiCo (PEP), CVS Health Corporation (CVS), Walmart (WMT), Johnson & Johnson (JNJ), Qualcomm (QCOM), United Technologies (UTX), Lowe’s (LOW), Walgreens Boots Alliance (WBA), Medtronic (MDT), Nike (NKE), Abbott Labs (ABT), Colgate-Palmolive (CL), Texas Instruments (TXN) and Microsoft (MSFT).

 I also have 3 U.S. stock picks by way of Apple (AAPL), Berkshire Hathaway (BRK.B) and BlackRock (BLK).
 And of course, Berkshire does not pay a dividend, but I see it as an essential holding for a retiree or near-retiree.
-It belongs in our dividend growth portfolio.
+It belongs in our retirement portfolio.
+Portfolio success in retirement comes down to the total return and the risk level.
+Surprisingly, the dividends are irrelevant except for tax purposes (where that may apply).

 Keeping up with the markets in 2023